-Last week, my colleague Gerard Tate and I had the distinct privilege of joining a panel titled “Technology, Schools, & Mayoral Offices: Innovation in Gun Violence Prevention and Reduction” at the African American Mayors Association, in conversation with the Mayor of Baltimore, Brandon Scott.
+Last week, my colleague Gerard Tate and I had the distinct privilege of joining a panel titled “Technology, Schools, and Mayoral Offices: Innovation in Gun Violence Prevention and Reduction” at the African American Mayors Association, in conversation with the Mayor of Baltimore, Brandon Scott.

 During the illuminating hour-long conversation, we covered a lot of ground, particularly around the critically important topic of stopping the cycle of youth gun violence.
 I left the conference thinking about several important takeaways that I’d like to unpack in this blog.